 Gallstones are collections of solid material (predominantly crystals of cholesterol) in the gallbladder.

 Most disorders of the gallbladder and bile ducts result from gallstones.
-Gallstones are more common among women and among certain groups of people, such as American Indians.
 The risk factors for gallstones include the following:

-In the United States, about 20% of people older than age 65 have gallstones.
+In the United States, about 20% of people older than age 65 and about 10% of all adults have gallstones.

-Stones in the gallbladder (called cholelithiasis) sometimes pass into the bile ducts.
+Stones in the gallbladder (called cholelithiasis) sometimes pass into the bile ducts, or stones may form in the bile ducts.
 Stones in the bile ducts are called choledocholithiasis.
 These stones sometimes block a bile duct.

 Most gallstones do not cause symptoms.
 But if symptoms or other problems occur, treatment is necessary.
 Each year, more than half a million people in the United States have their gallbladder surgically removed.

 Sometimes microscopic particles of cholesterol, calcium compounds, bilirubin, and other materials accumulate but do not form stones.
 This material is called biliary sludge.
-Sludge develops when bile remains in the gallbladder too long, for example, as it does during pregnancy.
+Sludge develops when bile remains in the gallbladder too long, as it does during pregnancy.
 Gallbladder sludge usually disappears when its cause resolves, for example, when pregnancy ends.
-Sludge, however, can evolve into gallstones or pass into the biliary tract and block the ducts.
+However, sludge can evolve into gallstones or pass into the biliary tract and block the ducts.